 Testing whether the Genetic Algorithm worked involved simply outputing the splicing and making sure everything went smoothly.
-The more difficult part is making sure that the resulting evaluation sets are truely better than the ones before them.
+The more difficult part is making sure that the resulting evaluation sets are truly better than the ones before them.
 The only real ways to test this is to play against them yourself and determine whether they are more difficult or by playing many trials against a random opponent (an opponent who choose moves randomly) and seeing how well it does on average.

-There was no testing associated with the third iteration.
+As it turned out, the Genetic Algorithm found that the corners were the most heavily weighted factor in determining who was winning in the game, which was expected.
+What was not expected was how the amount of pieces a player has on a board was weighted just slightly less than the corners.
+However, I found through testing the AI that the corners still did not have enough influence in the game because that it would routinely give up corner spaces to the opponent.
+This motivated me to give the corner ratings a higher maximum possibility than the other categories so it would be given more influence in the games.
+This strategy quickly eliminated the problem.